EdDuarte/semantic-graph/README.md

 It implements graph visualisation with GraphViz and data inference with SPARQL queries, and supports reading and writing of N-Triples, N3 and RDF/XML documents.

-Additionally, data is stored in Sesame triple store following a Protégé ontology specification.
+Additionally, data is stored in Sesame triple store following a OWL ontology specification.

 ## Screenshots